FabianSchmick/gulp-example/README.md

 ## Usage

-Configure your npm packages and gulpfile to your preferences
+Configure your npm packages and gulpfile-config to your preferences

 ### While you develop
 Use the gulp watch task ``gulp watch`` to compile and concat your assets or use ``gulp watch:bs`` if you want to refresh your browser automatically on change (open ``localhost:3000``).